anestisb/android-prepare-vendor/README.md

 rules have `LOCAL_DEXPREOPT := false`.
 This is because host dex2oatd is invoked with more strict flags and results into aborting when front-end reaches already optimized instructions.
+* If you're planning to deliver OTA updates for Nexus 5x, you need to manually extract `update-binary` from a factory OTA archive since it's missing from AOSP tree due to some proprietary LG code.

 ## Frequently Spotted Issues
 ### fuse-ext2